jwlk789/powerapps-maternityleaveplanner/README.md

 ## Usage Notes

 This version was built in June 2025.
 All calendar data references 2025.
 When testing, use 2025-based dates for accurate results.

+This app may show a delegation warning in Power Apps Studio due to certain Power Fx expressions.
+However, the datasets used are small and within the 2,000-row limit, so functionality is not affected in this implementation.

 ## Potential Future Enhancements